deepfurry/go-performance-engineering/docs/README.md

 CPU and memory hardware
 ```

-Performance problems often cross these boundaries.

-For example:
+A symptom visible in one layer may originate in another.

+Examples:

 - excessive allocation may appear as GC CPU;
-- shared counters may appear as atomic hot spots but originate from cache coherence;
+- a hot atomic operation may originate from cache-line coherence;
-- interface abstraction may appear as call overhead but the larger loss may be missed inlining;
+- interface abstraction may matter because it prevents devirtualization or inlining;
 - a tiny slice may retain a very large backing array;
-- a lock-free algorithm may consume more CPU than a mutex under contention.
+- a lock-free algorithm may consume more CPU than a mutex under contention;
+- low pause time does not rule out GC assist or concurrent GC CPU as a latency contributor.

-The goal of this handbook is to provide the cost models needed to reason about those effects.
+The handbook provides the cost models needed to reason across these boundaries.

 ## Reading Order

 ### 00 — Foundations

-Start here before studying individual techniques.
+Start here before studying individual mechanisms.

 - [Performance Engineering](./00-foundations/performance-engineering.md)
 - [Cost Models](./00-foundations/cost-models.md)
 - [Optimization Principles](./00-foundations/optimization-principles.md)

-These chapters define the vocabulary used throughout the rest of the handbook.
+These chapters define the vocabulary and evidence-oriented mindset used throughout the handbook.

 ### 01 — CPU and Memory